 Learn more about how to apply for the Habitat Homeownership program by clicking here.

+Prefer to meet in-person?
 Sign up for an Applicant Information Meeting by clicking here.

 Becoming a Habitat Homeowner